Quentinchampenois/recruitment-tests/data/python/README.md

 **Run test:**

-``rspec ./level-t/``
+``rspec ./palindromes/``

-### Level H
+### Town of democracy
-The town of Democracity decided to organize a participatory budget to encourage citizens to take part to the decision process.
+The town of Democracy decided to organize a participatory budget to encourage citizens to take part to the decision process.
 A participatory budget is a procedure that help deciding the major what projects should be conducted by the city.

 Given a list of projects previously set, each citizen gives points to each projects.
 You're working in a famous company which deploys the democracy software that ship this participatory budget, and we ask you know to determine the final rankings.